bipe/stock-check/README.md

 # stock-check
 Web scrapping python app to check item availability in some retail sellers
-- Until now, works for Kabum, Amazon and FastShop* links.
+- Until now, works for Kabum, Amazon and FastShop links.

-_*: FastShop requires the API URL to get the product data._

 ## Try it:
  - The first command-line argument (optional) defines the cooldown between every round of checks.
 Default is 300s = 5 minutes.